emanuelmfonseca/sequencing-migration/README.md

 ### Outputs

-- The pipeline generates various outputs at each stage, including:
+- The pipeline generates various outputs at each step, including:

   - **SNP matrix**: A matrix of single nucleotide polymorphisms for each sample, used for population genetic analyses.
     - Example: `data/demographic-simulations/snp-matrix_1.txt`.